Kevin-rgbi/Kevin-rgbi/README.md

 ## Hi there 👋
-# Hi there, I'm Kevin! 👋
+# Hi there, my name is Kevin! 👋

 ## 🔧 Tech Stack